References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Reference Variability and Metric Robustness

 Understanding the magnitude of such a range might not be obvious.
-For instance, an increase of $10$ points of BERTScore (which typically returns scores compressed in the high range of the scale) might indicate a much larger improvement in performance than an increase of $10$ points of ROUGE-1.\!\footnote{The relative dynamics between metrics have been studied by \citet{kocmi-etal-2024-navigating} in machine translation.} To contextualize the magnitude of variation for each metric, we also report the range of performance of summarization systems.
+For instance, an increase of $10$ points of BERTScore (typically scoring in the high range of the scale) might indicate a much larger improvement in performance than an increase of $10$ points of ROUGE-1.\!\footnote{The relative dynamics between metrics have been studied by \citet{kocmi-etal-2024-navigating} in machine translation.} To contextualize the magnitude of variation for each metric, we also report the performance range of summarization systems.
 Thus, for a model $S$, given its output $o_i$ for instance $i$, we score it through $M(o_i, R)$.
 Although these values are not directly comparable and should be interpreted with caution due to the use of different reference sets, they help contextualize the magnitude of the results and its potential impact on evaluation.
-For example, ROUGE-1\textsubscript{max} assigned to human-written references vary by about $35$ points on average (the green dashed line in Figure \ref{fig:instance_hist}).
-In contrast, the mean range is less than $20$ points across all model outputs (orange line), and much lower for LLM-generated outputs (blue line).
-These findings highlight the significance of the observed variability and suggest that the ranking of summarization models is highly sensitive to the reference set.
+For example, ROUGE-1\textsubscript{max} assigned to human-written references varies by about $35$ points on average (the green dashed line in \autoref{fig:instance_hist}), while the mean range is less than $20$ points across all model outputs (orange line), and much lower for LLM outputs (blue line). \textbf{Similarly, LLM summaries exhibit much less variability than human references on all metrics.} These findings highlight the significance of variability and suggest that the ranking of summarization models is highly sensitive to the reference set.

-\subsection{System Ranking Depends on the Reference(s) for n-gram-based Metrics}
+\subsection{System Ranking Depends on the Reference(s) for N-Gram-Based Metrics}

-While we observed variability at the instance level, summarization metrics are typically designed to evaluate models across entire datasets, rather than individual instances.
+While we observed variability at the instance level, summarization metrics are typically designed to evaluate models across datasets, rather than individual instances.
 In this section, we investigate to what degree standard summarization metrics can handle the variability observed in human-written references when ranking summarization systems.